Justin957198/Java-B-Calculator/README.md

-Java based Calculator Program. <br>
+Java based Calculator Program version 1. <br>
   This program is a simple calculator written in java.
   The program uses java swing for a simple gui allowing for the input of number ranging from one to many digit including decimals.
   Multiplication, division, addition, and subtraction are the operations this program is cabable of (more coming soon).
 Multiple calculatiobns can be done with one input eg 15+15/5*2 = 12. <br> <br>